abhishekdhameja/Document-Classification-REST-API/Readme.txt

 UI Specs:
 Options available:
 1) Use input field to classify a single document(enter space separated words).
 Returns predicted class and confidence.
-2) Test model against test data from csv.
+2) Test model against test data from csv(same format as given training data).
 Returns summary of classification and also detailed statistics.

 Classifier Specs: